AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

 * :samp:`-v` (Verbose output)

-  Display full paths, all options used in spawned processes, and reasons why these processes are spawned.
-Cancel any previous switch :samp:`-q`.
+  Same as switch :samp:`-vl`.

 * :samp:`-vl` (Verbose output, low level)

-  Verbose output.
-Some verbose messages are not displayed.
+  Display full paths, all options used in spawned processes, as well as creations of missing directories and changes of current working directories.

 * :samp:`-vm` (Verbose output, medium level)

-  Verbose output.
-Some verbose messages may not be displayed.
+  Not significantly different from switch :samp:`-vh`.

 * :samp:`-vh` (Verbose output, high level)

-  Equivalent to :samp:`-v`.
+  In addition to what is displayed with switch :samp:`vl`, displayed internal behavior of gprbuild and reasons why the spawned processes are invoked.

 * :samp:`-we` (Treat all warnings as errors)